zdarovka/tul-szz-it-nv/24_programovatelne_zakaznicke_obvody/24_programovatelne_zakaznicke_obvody.md

 - programovatelné pole AND i OR
 - počet programovatelných bodů: N = m.k + 2k.n
 - odstraňuje omezení v počtu součinových termů
+- **PLAs differ from Programmable Array Logic devices (PALs and GALs) in that both the AND and OR gate planes are programmable.**

 ![PLA](24_pla.png)